AnoukSmet/Dog-Health-Tracker/README.md

 * While I was developing this website, I ran into some difficulties that I didn't know how to tackle.
 I want to thank the [Stackoverflow](https://stackoverflow.com/) community for making their useful content available online.

-* [The Art of Routing in Flask](https://hackersandslackers.com/flask-routes/) Documentation has also helped me understanding the concept of routing (register, sign in, error handling etc) and how to best implement this into my project.
+* [The Art of Routing in Flask](https://hackersandslackers.com/flask-routes/) Documentation has also helped me understanding the concept of routing (register, sign-in, error handling etc) and how to best implement this into my project.

 * I would like to thank my mentor Simen [Eventyret_mentor](https://github.com/Eventyret) for his endless support and guiding me into becomming a better developer!